ToesTasteBad/Murder-Mystery/Murder Mystery/Completed Description and Relationships/Secretary.md

 	- task1: If asked about Reuben's paintings, insist that they were all purchased legally, and warn Reuben about who was asking.
 	- task2: If anyone makes a rude fall-related remark, respond that you've only dined at respectable establishments as of late, and *they* know how to put up wet floor signs.
 - ### Round 3:
-	- task1: Ask Elizabeth Cain about a rumor you heard around the office about tonights auction.
-You couldn't make out all the details, but you defiently saw Milo getting a bit too excited about the auction at the office.
+	- task1: Ask Elizabeth Cain about a rumor you heard around the office about tonight's auction.
+You couldn't make out all the details, but you definitely saw Milo getting a bit too excited about the auction at the office.
 	- task2: Fill Reuben in on what you learned from your conversation with Elizabeth.
 	- task3
 - ### Final Statement